Reejig Blog

 • ROI remains unclear

-The core problem is that most experiments are not grounded in a clear understanding of the work itself.
+The core problem: most experiments are not grounded in a clear understanding of the work itself.

-Instead, organizations rely on outdated artifacts like job descriptions designed for hiring, not for understanding how work actually happens.
+Instead, organizations rely on outdated artifacts.
+Job descriptions designed for hiring.
+Not for understanding how work actually happens.

 The scientific method for AI experimentation